 Portugal remains a strong option for those who plan to live, invest, or build long-term ties with the EU.
 However, it may no longer serve as a route to fast citizenship.

-The right decision depends on each investor’s goals, family plans, timeline, and priorities.
+Therefore, the right decision depends on each investor’s goals, family plans, timeline, and priorities.
 Immigrant Invest lawyers can assess the situation and help choose the most suitable route.